Culture of England: Media

-England shares a rich television and broadcasting heritage with the rest of the United Kingdom.
+England has a rich television and broadcasting heritage.
 Although cinema, theatre, dance and live music are popular, the favourite pastime is watching television.
-The television channels include BBC, ITV, Channel 4 and Channel 5 as well as other television channels specializing in entertainment, drama, culture, arts, crafts, science, travel, nature, sports and comedy.
-Television networks include UKTV channels such as Yesterday, Eden and Dave owned by BBC Studios.
+The television channels include BBC, ITV, Channel 4 and Channel 5 as well as other television channels specialising in entertainment, drama, culture, arts, science, travel, nature, and sports.
+Television networks include UKTV channels such as U&Yesterday, U&Eden and U&Dave owned by BBC Studios.
 The broadcaster Sky has several flagship channels, including Sky Arts, Sky Atlantic, Sky Cinema, and Sky Nature.

 The BBC is a publicly funded broadcaster that has been in service since 1922, paid by taxation.
 Its mission is to inform, educate, and entertain.
 Channel 4 is similarly chartered to the BBC, with a remit to provide public service broadcasting and schools programs, however it runs commercial advertisements to provide a revenue stream.
 It produces a number of digital channels, branded as Channel 4, as well as More4 and Film4.
 The Royal Television Society is an educational charity for the discussion, and analysis of television in all its forms, past, present, and future.
 It is the oldest television society in the world.

-Radio in the United Kingdom is dominated by the BBC, which operates radio stations both in the United Kingdom and abroad.
+Radio is dominated by the BBC, which operates radio stations both at home and abroad.
 The BBC World Service radio network is broadcast in 33 languages globally.
 Other radio broadcasters are Heart Radio, Classic FM, and Smooth Radio.
-The most popular radio station by number of listeners is BBC Radio 2, closely followed by BBC Radio 4 and BBC Radio 1.
-In the summer season, BBC radios organize a number of musical concerts featuring national and international music artists in famous open parks and gardens.
+The most popular radio station by number of listeners is BBC Radio 2, closely followed by BBC Radio 3, BBC Radio 4 and BBC Radio 1.
 BBC News, BBC Parliament, ITV News, Channel 4 News, and Sky News are the country's most dominant news broadcasters.
-Radio, television, and broadcasting are regulated by Ofcom.
+Radio, television, and broadcasting are regulated.
 Newspapers produced in England include Financial Times, The Guardian and The Times.
 The Economist is also a widely read magazine covering current affairs, international business, politics, science and technology.

-A large range of magazines are sold in the United Kingdom covering most interests and potential topics.
-English magazines and journals that have achieved worldwide circulation include Nature, New Scientist, The Spectator, Prospect, NME, and the Radio Times.
-Apollo is a widely read fine arts magazine covering the arts of all periods from antiquity to the present.
-The National Trust and English Heritage have their own monthly membership magazines devoted to photography, heritage, nature, wildlife, landscapes, and arts.
+A large range of magazines are sold in England covering most interests and potential topics.
+English magazines and journals that have achieved worldwide circulation include Nature, New Scientist, The Spectator, Prospect, Apollo, NME, and the Radio Times.
+The National Trust and English Heritage have their own monthly membership magazines devoted to photography, heritage, nature, wildlife, and arts.
 Other popular magazines include BBC Gardeners' World, BBC History Magazine, BBC Science Focus, BBC Sky at Night, BBC Music, BBC Good Food, Country Life, The World of Interiors, and Classic & Sports Car.